 This RV park is about 20 minutes from Disney World, so it’s also a great place to stay without paying the big Disney prices.

 With amenities like a swimming pool, hot tub, playground, tennis and pickle ball courts, mini golf, and a lake to fish in, you’ll always have something to do at Thousand Trails Orlando.

-While saving money by staying at a less expensive RV park is a thrifty way to save money, staying at Disney property is a whole different experience.
+While staying at a less expensive RV park is a thrifty way to save money, staying on Disney property is a whole different experience.
 If Magic Kingdom is the happiest place on Earth, then Fort Wilderness must be the happiest campground on Earth.

 Make sure you reserve a golf cart here too — this resort is so big, that a golf cart will not only make getting around easier, but will also up the fun factor!

-There are several dining options in the campground which are all Disney-themed and build upon the magic of the place.
+There are several dining options located in the campground, which are all Disney-themed and build upon the magic of the place.